Find Your Local Lab

 TMC Ownership

-TMC Labs are owned and insured for theft or loss by the Idaho Out-of-School Network and/or University of Idaho Extension Service 4-H Youth Program.
-Organizations interested in purchasing a lab rather than operating under a hosting agreement are encouraged to contact ION director Anna Almerico.
+TMC Labs are either owned by ION or the University of Idaho Extension 4-H Program, or by youth programs or school districts who have purchased them from ION.
+Organizations interested in purchasing a lab rather than operating under a hosting agreement are encouraged to contact Anna Almerico.

 Supporters & Business Partners